Website Manager

 Show Your Stuff

-New and returning players entering "AA" through Majors are required to come to a fun Show Your Stuff evaluation day!
+New and returning Baseball and Softball players entering "AA" through Majors are required to come to a fun Show Your Stuff evaluation day!

 Show Your Stuff consists for various drills to gauge each player's current skillset and ability.
 Each player will be scored by all coaches and the scores will be combined with a score provided by last year's coach.
 These scores will be used in the formation of teams to ensure that teams are evenly balanced and all players are playing in the appropriate division for their skill level.